-All the previous works assume that the prediction model is separated from the formation of the prediction space, i.e. the clustering of candidate locations.
-Thus, they consider the clustering as a preprocessing step, and then narrow down the trips that are being considered to only the frequent trips.
-Even in the few cases where the clustering has been mentioned and explored explicitly, it has not been reflected in the evaluation of the final model.
-Furthermore, almost all of the previous works have assumed an offline setting for their model, fully investigating their model after it has been trained on a full dataset.
+As will be discussed in Section 2, several previous works study trip destination problem from different aspects.
+However, those studies separate the prediction model from the formation of the prediction space, i.e., the clustering of candidate locations.
+In particular, the clustering is not considered in the evaluation of the final model.
+In addition, almost all of the previous works assume an offline setting where they investigate the model after it has been trained on a full dataset.

-In this paper, the goal is to develop and investigate a unified framework, fully suitable for online training and prediction.
-For this purpose, two novel online clustering algorithms are used with two different online prediction models, which enables the entire framework to be investigated in an online setting.
-The two clustering algorithms are adaptations of an incremental variant of the DBSCAN clustering algorithm.
+In this paper, we develop and investigate a unified framework fully suitable for online training and prediction.
+For this purpose, two novel online clustering algorithms are used with two different online prediction models, which enable the entire framework to be investigated in an online setting.
+The two clustering algorithms are adaptations of an incremental variant of the DBSCAN clustering algorithm \cite{ester1996density}.
 Instead of storing all previously seen points, the two proposed algorithms store centroids belonging to the different clusters as well as the outlier points.
-The first prediction model used is a probabilistic Bayesian model, using sequential updating for its parameters.
+The first prediction model is a probabilistic Bayesian model, using sequential updates for its parameters.
 The second prediction model is an adaptation of an expert model, where the set of available experts is dynamic.
 Both models yield a distribution over the possible destinations, which can be compared to the true distribution obtained by the offline model.

 The different configurations of clustering algorithm and prediction model are investigated on a real-world dataset.
 At first, the clustering algorithms are evaluated using supervised clustering metrics, where the offline DBSCAN is considered the true clustering.
 Secondly, the entire framework is evaluated using accuracy, which is traditionally used for trip destination prediction.
-It is shown that these configurations are yielding consistent results to the offline model on unseen data.
+It is shown that these configurations yield consistent results to the offline model on unseen data.
 Furthermore, the online framework is evaluated using a novel metric based on the Hellinger distance, such that it is possible to relate the source of erroneous predictions to either the clustering or the prediction model.
-From this, it is possible to observe that the learning improves as more trips are added.
+From this, one can observe that the learning improves as more trips are added.